utdata/icj-class/js/js-class-04.md

 We've introduced several new HTML elements here that we haven't used before.

-- [Forms](https://www.w3schools.com/html/html_form_elements.asp) provide a way for HTML pages to collect collect user input.
-We've given our form and id of `nameForm` so we can target it later.
+- [Forms](https://www.w3schools.com/html/html_form_elements.asp) provide a way for HTML pages to collect user input.
+We've given our form and id of `nameForm` so we can target it with JavaScript later.
 - [Input](https://www.w3schools.com/html/html_form_input_types.asp) it defines how we can provide the input.
 We have three inputs with `type="text"`, which gives us a text box.
 We have given each a `name` attribute, which we can access as a "property" of the form element with JavaScript.
 We also defined a default `value` to display text until we type something else in.
 - Lastly, we have a `type="button"` input, which we will use to fire our JavaScript function.
 (If you click on the button now, it doesn't do anything.
 Yet.)